 18. The quality and quantity of the data has an influence on the bias affecting software built using methods of AI.

-19. Having in mind some of the challenges mentioned above, the expert from CLEPA mentioned at GRVA that such risks could be covered2 by the audits performed e.g. in the CEL annexes of UN Regulation No. 13, 13-H, 79, 152 and 157.
+19. Having in mind some of the challenges mentioned above, the expert from CLEPA mentioned at GRVA that such risks could be covered by the audits performed e.g. in the CEL annexes of UN Regulation No. 13, 13-H, 79, 152 and 157.

 IV.
 Possible way forward in terms of committees’ activities